-Work-Study...is a federal- or state-sponsored program whereby student employees on campus, and in some off-campus jobs, have a portion of their salary paid by the government.
+Work-Study...is a federal- or state-sponsored program whereby student employees on campus, and in some offcampus jobs, have a portion of their salary paid by the government.
 You may only qualify for work-study by filling out a general financial aid application.
 Salaries earned through work-study jobs do not have to be repaid.

-ASMSU LOAN PROGRAM
+ASMSU/COGS LOAN PROGRAM

-This program provides a maximum loan of \$60 for a maximum of four weeks.
+This program provides a maximum loan of \$60 for up to four weeks.
 It is available to registered undergraduate students who have paid their ASMSU tax.
-The ASMSU Loan Office is located in 307 Student Services, 353-0659.
+The ASMSU Loan Office is in 307 Student Services, 353-0659.